dougeby/IntuneDocs/intune/planning-guide-support-plan.md

 An example of an Intune support training agenda is provided below.

--   Intune Support Plan Review
+-   Intune support plan review

--   Intune Overview
+-   Intune overview

--   Troubleshooting Common Issues
+-   Troubleshooting common issues

--   Tools and Resources
+-   Tools and resources

--   Q&A
+-   Q & A

 The [Intune documentation](https://docs.microsoft.com/en-us/intune/) provides an Intune overview,  detailed feature descriptions, and some troubleshooting information.
 The [Intune forum](https://social.technet.microsoft.com/Forums/en-US/home) is a community-based resource for questions and topics not covered in the Intune documentation.